 Attend Circle meetings and enjoy a “ladies night out” of fellowship and spiritual growth.
 If you are not currently involved in a Circle, it is never too late to start.

 Mission projects of Circles vary.
-Circles ask Park Lakers to collect Box Tops for Education for Thornwell Home, Labels for Education for Duvall Home, food coupons for the Russell Home, and aluminum pop tabs for Ronald McDonald House.
+Circles ask Park Lakers to collect Box Tops for Education for Thornwell Home, food coupons for the Russell Home, small toiletry items for the women and children at the Center for Women and Families at the Coalition for the Homeless, food (canned and boxed) for the Food Pantry at Washington Shores Presbyterian Church, and aluminum pop tabs for Ronald McDonald House.
 All of these items may be placed in the work room in the church office or given to any Circle member.

 Other mission projects include: